It's Never Too Late

 I started bidding in the Simchat Torah auction years ago, when I was a young professional woman earning good money.
 But this year, after a career change, I didn't have any income, so I bid more cautiously and didn't win anything.

 At the end of the auction, the shul president said, "We have four hagbas, $200 each.
 First four hands."
 Perhaps instinctively, my hand went up.
-Hagba is a unique mitzvah where the Torah is lifted high, open to the portion which has just been read aloud, and shown it to the community.
+Hagba is a mitzvah where the Torah is lifted high, open to the portion which has just been read aloud, and shown it to the community.
 Even if I didn't have much money, $200 for hagba was too good a deal to turn down.
 In an instant, it was mine.

 The rest of the day was consumed with trying to determine who should be the recipient of the hagba honor.
 I wanted it to go to someone who would find the experience of lifting the Torah meaningful, and who also was not participating in the bidding.
-I wanted the honor to go to someone who would be uniquely touched by it.
+I wanted the honor to go to someone who would be ly touched by it.

 As the day passed with no good idea, I asked a few women for suggestions.
 One of them pointed to a man I'd never met, who was sitting across the shul alone, and said, "That guy."
 I went to the rabbi and said, "I bought the hagba honor, and I'd like it to go to that guy."
 I described him, and I went home.